 Here’s the Perkins diesel four as it was installed in some lark sedans and wagons.
 A HD taxi chassis was used for these, as well as a HD automatic.

-I don’t know if that diesel badge was original or not, but it looks plausible.
+That appears to be the same DIESEL badge that Studebaker affixed to its diesel trucks.
 Needless to say, Egbert’s diesel experiment did not amount to much either, in both trucks and cars.
 As was often the case, Studebaker was just ahead of the times.

 I’ll keep my eyes peeled for one at the Ron Hackenberger auction In July.
 If anyone has one, it is this guy.
 I know there is a 3-53 truck, so maybe Ron picked up a diesel Lark or Scotsman at some point.